telepat-io/telepat-io.github.io/app/views/markdown/installation.md

     *   The aggregation service, that actively monitors data changes and generates patches;
     *   The persistence service, that stores updates in the datastore and sends them off to synchronization;
+    *   The transport manager service, that prepares synchronization messages and relays them to each transport type
-    *   The synchronization services, handling transport for individual platforms.
+    *   The synchronization services (currently APN, GCM and Socket.io), handling transport for individual platforms.

     The aggregation and persistence services are required parts of the Telepat stack.
 If no synchronization service is started, Telepat will act like a traditional, non-real-time API platform and simply deliver data snapshots on-demand.